MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 > [!NOTE]
 > Self-signed certificates accessed on `https://localhost:[port]` may cause Windows Admin Center to be blocked on both Microsoft Edge and Google Chrome browsers.
 When this happens, you may see an error explaining that your connection is not private.
 Update your Windows Admin Center installation to the latest version to fix this issue.

 - Using certain versions of extensions with older versions of Windows Admin Center may result in icons not displaying properly.
-To fix this issue, please upgrade to the latest build of Windows Admin Center.
+To fix this issue, upgrade to the latest build of Windows Admin Center.

-- Manually modifying URLs to include the names of different machines while using Windows Admin Center, without going through the connection experience in the UI, may result in improper loading of extensions, especially those which are compatible with specific hardware.
+- Manually modifying URLs to include the names of different machines while using Windows Admin Center, without going through the connection experience in the UI, can result in improper loading of extensions that are compatible with specific hardware.
 The manual modification of URLs for navigation in Windows Admin Center isn't recommended.

 - If you have Windows Admin Center installed as a gateway on **Windows Server 2016** under heavy use, the service may crash with an error in the event log that contains `Faulting application name: sme.exe` and `Faulting module name: WsmSvc.dll`.
-This is due to a bug that has been fixed in Windows Server 2019.
+This issue is due to a bug that was fixed in Windows Server 2019.
 The patch for Windows Server 2016 was included the February 2019 cumulative update, [KB4480977](https://www.catalog.update.microsoft.com/Search.aspx?q=4480977).

 - If you have Windows Admin Center installed as a gateway and your connection list appears to be corrupted, perform the following steps: